kubedb/docs/docs/guides/mysql/monitoring/alerting.md

 | `MySQLHighReplicationTransportTime` | warning | 5m | Group Replication transport time exceeds 0.5s — network lag between members. |
 | `MySQLHighReplicationApplyTime` | warning | 5m | Group Replication apply time exceeds 0.5s. |
 | `MySQLReplicationHighTransactionTime` | warning | 5m | Transaction time on the local relay queue exceeds 0.5s — the member is falling behind. |

-> **Chart bug (v2026.7.14):** `MySQLHighReplicationDelay` and `MySQLHighReplicationApplyTime` render with the **identical** PromQL expression (`mysql_perf_schema_replication_group_worker_apply_time_seconds`) — confirmed by reading the rendered `PrometheusRule` directly.
-They will always fire and clear together. `MySQLHighReplicationDelay` was almost certainly intended to alert on a different metric (e.g. an actual replication-lag/delay gauge).
-This tutorial's 3-node Group Replication cluster gives these rules live data (unlike a standalone instance, where they'd have none at all) — both stayed INACTIVE throughout normal operation and the single-node crash test in this guide, since replication delay/apply-time on the two surviving nodes stayed low.

 ### Provisioner Group